INFO-4602-5602/project-1-mozilla-5602-proj1-liusangzhang/README.md

    * Click on *RadarChart.html* to see the second visualization.

-	 * Note that we modified the column names for the radar chart visualization.
-You need the file *10000data.csv* (included in the downloaded folder) to see this visualization.
+	  * Note that we modified the column names of CSV for the radar chart visualization to delete the space and those garbled characters in the Y to AH column title.
+We keep 10000 rows to match the GitHub file size limitation and the new csv called 10000data.csv.
+When you open the RadarChart.html, the data is from this csv.
+If you want to try the original data, please delete all space and keep the words before colon from Y to AH columns name, and change the csv name in RadarChart.html.